-I had forgotten about wanting to further my knowledge until two things happened in 2014.
-I was on an official trip to a wine region and found that while I could keep up with the others, there were some holes in what I knew.
+I had forgotten about wanting to further my knowledge until two things happened several years ago.
+I was on an official trip to a wine region and found that while I kept up with the others, there were some holes in what I knew.
 The more I looked at these holes, the more they grew.
 Not only was I seeing them in my writing, I was also starting to see them in others who had pieced their knowledge together through scratching around on the internet like digital chickens.
 I didn’t want to come across like this anymore and so I started to look in to where to go from the point I was at.

 Admittedly, I came at all of this more than a little backwards.
 As it currently sits, in addition to having written for a number of well-known publications, I’m also a Certified Sommelier with the Court of Master Sommeliers.
 This is Level 2/4 of their overall program and it really isn’t the typical way to go about this so I’m writing this article in hopes that I can give some guidance and clarify things for people who are in or will be in the same shoes that I was in.